edbkei/MO416AI/README.md

 13- Single search agent using Prototype3: python pacman.py -l layoutMO416b -p SearchAgent -a fn=dfs shall be possible.
 OK.

+14- Find in the code the heuristics used.

+15- Check if missing any requirement.
+Example, the algorithm used in prototype3 matches https://github.com/aimacode/aima-python/blob/master/search.ipynb?

+16- Is it possible to detect ghost using bfs?

 Version information:

 v0.0 - Updated 2020/04/21.
 Updated graphicsUtil.py, autograder.py, grading.py, searchTestClasses.py